-Reading that sentence would have filled you with dread!
-Say the same thing to your kids and watch them light up with excitement!
-Kids are born inquisitive and the question that’s always on their lips is, “how?”
-For them, it’s an opportunity to find out how the world works so let’s teach them!
-We’re not saying take your expensive phone apart and never be able to fix it, maybe start with their toys then build up to gadgets but make sure you know how to put them back together first!
+Reading that sentence might have filled you with dread but say the same thing to your kids and their faces will light up!
+Kids are born inquisitive so take the opportunity to teach them!
+We’re not saying take your expensive phone apart but maybe start with their toys then build up to gadgets.
+Just make sure you know how to put them back together first!

 Teach them to recycle

 This can be teaching them about rubbish recycling or reinventing old clothes (see point 3!)
 It’s important to teach kids that just because something is broken, doesn’t mean it’s no longer of use.
 Try and make something new out of broken items too.
 These genius ways of transforming broken appliances should give you some inspiration!